-  The techlaw programme offers law students (in their final or penultimate year) the chance to get real-world experience in the high growth tech sector.
-The 2018 programme is limited to Auckland University law students, but we may widen the programme in future years.
+The techlaw programme offers Auckland University law students (in their final or penultimate year) the chance to get real-world experience in the high growth tech sector.

-The programme will introduce law students interested in technology and entrepreneurship to tech companies.
-We believe that participating companies and law students will benefit immensely from this programme.
+The programme introduces law students interested in technology and entrepreneurship to tech companies.
+We first ran this programme in 2018 and participating companies and law students said they benefited immensely from the programme.

-For 2018, we plan to select between 5 and 8 students for the programme.
-Each selected student will be paid to provide up to 100 hours of basic legal work for a tech company, or other entity active in the tech sector, over the course of the academic year.
-Selected students will gain practical experience by providing legal assistance to participating companies.
+For 2019, we plan to select 8 students for the programme.
+Each student will be paid to provide up to 100 hours of basic legal work for a tech company, or other entity active in the tech sector, over the course of the academic year.
+Students will gain practical experience by providing legal assistance to participating companies.
 Students will work at the company’s premises, at times to be agreed between the student and the company.